yatongshi/IBM-Employee-Attrition-Prediction/README.md

 _Main Directive: What Factors Influence Employee Attrition Rate at IBM?_

-* Using xxx software to do xxx thing, i created xx analysis on xxx data.
-* Utilizing these results, I presented key points and proposed potential measures for IBM to implement in order to lower IBM's employee attrition rate as a whole. <br />

 # Exploring Attrition Rate and Factors

 ## 1. What is the Attrition Ratio?

-   FIND THE MISSING PIE CHART OF ATTRITION RATIO AND PUT IT HERE :)

 The employee attrition ratio is 16.1% at IBM.
 For the analysis, we are going to focus on environmental and company factors that could contribute to attribution.